 - Driver vehicle inspection report (DVIR)

 - And much more!

-Motive (formerly KeepTruckin) detects automatically the travel time and the fuel used by jurisdiction.
-And the Fleet managers may display in-depth the trip reports, or filter summaries by date or type of vehicle.
+Motive (formerly KeepTruckin) automatically detects the travel time and the fuel used by jurisdiction.
+And the Fleet managers may display in-depth trip reports or filter summaries by date or type of vehicle.

 For a carrier that is also interested in a full fleet management system, the Samsara ELD is an excellent choice.

-Although you didn’t need to buy a complete FMS solution package to acquire the ELD-compliance hardware/software bundle, upgrading to one is simple.
+Although you don’t need to buy a complete FMS solution package to acquire the ELD-compliance hardware/software bundle, upgrading to one is simple.
 And Samsara provides one of the most robust FMS services available.

 The company helps to eliminate time spent on tedious paperwork and classify sources of high fuel costs with Samsara ELD fuel, Idling, and IFTA mileage reports.